 Many Sixth Form students are appointed as prefects.
 Year 13 students may be appointed as Senior Prefects, whose primary role is to train, monitor and appraise Year 6-13 Prefects.
 The Head Boy and Head Girl, assisted by the Deputy Head Boy and Deputy Head Girl, lead the Senior Prefect Team and implement the Secondary Prefect System effectively.
 The Head Boy and Head Girl report directly to the Sixth Form Coordinator.

 All BSK students belong to one of four Houses: England, Ireland, Scotland or Wales.
 The House system provides opportunities for students to develop personality, morality, creativity, knowledge and skills.
 Students' identification with a House and participation in House activities contribute to excellence in academic, social, sporting and cultural fields, inculcating fair play, teamwork, citizenship, initiative, perseverance, resilience and self-discipline.

-Senior students from Year 12 are appointed each year as House Captains.
+Sixth Form students are appointed each year as House Captains.
 Their role is to bond, motivate and organise the activities of students within their House.
 This is a significant leadership role and there is strong competition to become a House Captain.